-The best air flow meter.
-The best one to keep in a RV is one that shows both the air flow coming out of the air conditioner/furnace and tells the temperature.
-When the air conditioner feels like it is not cooling right, the air flow meter can check the air flow and temperature to help provide specifics like the air not being cool enough or a decrease in air flow.
-To test, turn on the unit and hold the meter up to the vent of the air conditioner to check air flow.
-Then switch to temperature and do the same thing.
+The best air flow meter is one that shows both the air flow coming out of the air conditioner/furnace and tells the temperature.
+When the air conditioner seems to be running inefficiently, the air flow meter can help identify specific problems, such as air not cooling or a decrease in air flow velocity.
+To test, turn on the unit and hold the meter up to the vent of the air conditioner.
+Then, try adjusting the temperature while keeping your air flow meter in front of the vent.

 If you are starting to see a decrease in air flow, chances are the cold air return filter is the problem.
 Low air flow coming out of an air conditioning unit may be a sign that it’s time to change or clean the filters.
 To change the filter on a standard A/C unit, unscrew the cover from the top of the inside of the unit.
 You will see two filters inside the cover.
 Replace or clean these filters, put the unit back together, and retest the air flow.
 Your unit should return to normal air flow.
 For ducted roof air units, the filter is generally located behind the cold air return vent.

 If the temperature is not what is used to be, it may be time to take the RV to your local mechanic and have the air conditioner recharged.